-Jupiter went retrograde late last night.
-I’d been feeling the powerful force of Jupiter’s cosmic gamma ray energy shining upon me since late June, giving me an extra boost of confidence and adding a more gregarious expansiveness and extroversion to my personality, which I don’t normally have.
+Jupiter is moving into conjunction with my Sun.
+I’d been feeling the powerful force of Jupiter’s cosmic gamma ray energy shining upon me, giving me an extra boost of confidence and adding a more gregarious expansiveness and extroversion to my personality, which I don’t normally have.
 I tend to be introspective and introverted, which is probably normal for a creative person like myself, yet not always helpful when it comes to the business side of things.
 So when I felt the force of Jupiter’s energy pouring through me, I was really enjoying it.
 I felt buoyant and lively, optimistic about everything, more capable of taking risks.

-I don’t think it’s a coincidence that as soon as Jupiter went retrograde, I felt myself turning inward again (I have Jupiter Retrograde in my natal chart).
-Yet I had seen what I was capable of and didn’t want to lose all the gains I had made.
+I don’t think it’s a coincidence that as soon as Jupiter goes retrograde, I tend to feel myself turning inward again (I have Jupiter Retrograde in my natal chart).
+Yet I have seen what I was capable of and didn’t want to lose all the gains I had made.

 This summer, a friend made a very simple statement that turned out to be excellent advice.
 He said, “An adult thinks, acts, then feels.
 While a child feels, acts, then thinks.”
 I hadn’t realized that up to that point, my actions had been dictated largely by my moods.
 I was in the “feel, act, think” loop.
 Suddenly it became obvious that what he was describing wasn’t just how an adult behaves, but also how a warrior behaves.
 A warrior doesn’t indulge in moodiness.

-So when Jupiter retrograde deflated my mood, I saw clearly that I needed to continue to act as if my mood were still upbeat.
+So when Jupiter retrograde deflates my mood, I see clearly that I need to continue to act as if my mood were still upbeat.
 This is especially important for people who are self-employed.
 We can’t afford to give into moodiness if we hope to be successful.